-1. Punctuations outside quotation marks
+1. Punctuation marks outside quotation marks

 American English rules state that punctuation marks such as commas, periods, and question marks, which are part of the overall sentence must be placed within quotation marks, as in the correct example above.
-Exemptions are punctuations marks other than commas or periods that are not part of the original statement like colons or question marks, which must be placed outside the quotation marks.
+Exemptions are punctuation marks other than commas or periods that are not part of the original statement like colons or question marks, which must be placed outside the quotation marks.
 For example: Was it Shakespeare who said, “The course of true love never did run smooth”?

 2. Quoting words for emphasis

 Sometimes, writers incorrectly put a word in quotation marks for emphasis, as if doing so has the same effect as boldface type or writing in the uppercase.
 Use quotation marks only when you are actually quoting speeches, sentences, or words.

 Consider periods for long sentences spliced by commas for brevity and clarity.

 You add an “s” to make words, numbers, and abbreviations plural.
 Adding an apostrophe makes words possessive as in “Bella’s videos.”
 Apostrophes are also used to replace dropped letters in standard contractions or words, as in “‘80s,” “don’t,” and “we’re.”

 5. Prolonging the sentence by combining independent clauses with a comma splice

 Comma splices are the bane of run-on sentences.
 Your mistake when using the comma splice is that you are putting together two independent clauses that should be separated.
 To correct the comma splice, separate the two main ideas with a period or a conjunction followed by a comma.
 You may also modify the sentence construction by using a subordinating conjunction, such as after, when, or until.

 6. Overusing the ellipsis